BleuLlama/ROMviz/README.md

 Usage:  perl txt2bins.pl serialLog.txt

-##
+## Image-based conversion tools

+The basic process for both of these tools is the same.
+Both of them will work with an image file (GIF used, for ease of animations).
+Both of them work with ROM files that are bit-for-bit the same as what was in the EPROM chip itself.

+The EPROM data is packed 8 bits per byte.
+The GIF data is unpacked to be one bit per pixel (one bit per byte, as it were), white or black, indicating a 1 or a 0 in the original EPROM.

+So if there are 100 bytes of data in the ROM, there are 100*8 or 800 pixels on the display.

-# bin2gif.pl - Convert Binary ROM files to GIF images
+### bin2gif.pl - Convert Binary ROM files to GIF images

 This perl script will take the ROM image binary files and convert them to be a 1 bit (black/white) GIF image file of appropriate